 As we say, Vines are Strappy.
 Sassy.
 Strong.
 Can’t deny their strength.
 Double hurricane tested!!
 And our values are stronger than ever.
 Our ultimate goal is to create a quality product line of islandwear and be able to give back to this beautiful world we live in.
 So why not start now?

-Please join our Vines Islandwear “Hurricampaign” launched Sunday, October 1st.
-We have a goal to raise $10,000 for St John through our next 2,000 pair of Vines!
-The funding will be distributed through Kenny Chesney’s Love for Love City Foundation.
+Update: We had a successful Vines Islandwear “Hurricampaign” where we committed portions of our sandal sales to donate to St. John through Kenny Chesney’s Love for Love City Foundation, and were able to donate hundreds of pairs of LUV sandals to those in need on the islands!
 With Liz in Nashville, Michelle in St. John, and a business built on LOVE, how could it be any more fitting?

 Vines Islandwear sandals are available in whole sizes 5-12.
 They fit "true-to-size" to narrow.

 Q: Do Vines run "true to size?"

 A: Vines Islandwear sandals run "true-to-size" to small/narrow.
 If you are a half size, we suggest rounding up.
 If you have a high or higher arch or a wide or wider foot, move up a whole size.
 Many women can wear multiple sizes depending on the style and preferred fit (a tight hug vs more wiggle room).
 Unless they have a narrow to average foot, most women who traditionally wear sizes 9 and up can move up a whole size without issue for more breathing room.
 Using the slip knots, our sandals can be slightly adjusted to best fit your foot size & shape.

 A: Vines side cord knots give a little room to adjust the fit and hug.
 Loosen and slide the slip knots up and down the sides of the sandal to create your best fit.
 Move the back side cords backward to hug slightly looser, or forward for a snugger fit.
 It makes a difference...try it!